decretist/Dissertation/Chapter2/chapter2.md

 short, discontinuous, texts means that they are of effectively no value for the purpose of authorship attribution.
-On the other hand, the fact that they are believed to have been written by Gratian, and that they therefore reflect his choice of wording, means that they are potentially useful evidence in the search for new topics introduced between the first and second recensions.)**
+On the other hand, the fact that they are believed to have been written by Gratian, and therefore reflect his choice of wording, means that they are potentially useful evidence in the search for new topics introduced between the first and second recensions.)**